caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

   *int*, *optional*, *default = -1*

   Chunk data up by this number of timeslots.
 This limits the amount of data processed at once.
 Smaller chunks allow for a smaller RAM footprint and greater parallelism but sets an upper limit on the time solution intervals that may be employed.
-0 means use full time axis but does not cross scan boundaries. -1 Uses largest solution interval
+0 means 'use the full time-axis' but does not cross scan boundaries. -1 means 'use the largest solution interval'.